bharathirajatut/medium-articles/README.md

 1. <a href="https://medium.com/ampersand-academy/php-read-and-write-excel-file-using-phpspreadsheet-ec0b41fb1fd0">PHP Read and Write Excel File Using PhpSpreadsheet</a>
 2. <a href="https://medium.com/codex/how-to-save-and-verify-password-using-php-and-mysql-64687086cc8d">How To Save and Verify Password Using PHP and MySQL</a>
 3. <a href="https://medium.com/ampersand-academy/generate-qr-code-using-php-b4d13a9ed8dd">Generate QR Code Using PHP</a>
+4. <a href="https://javascript.plainenglish.io/why-you-should-run-automated-web-app-testing-b58323e9e68e">Why You Should Run Automated Web App Testing</a>